BerkeleyAutomation/FETCH_CORE/README.md

 - Use the skeleton code provided in `fetch_core/skeleton.py`.
 This provides minimum functionality to access all relevant parts of the code.
 - To code, start off by using code similar to `examples/test_skeleton.py` which will give you an overview of common code usage.
+The `examples/` directory has other example code usage and screenshots of the Fetch in action.

-For the Siemens challenge ([repository here][1]), we used a different skeleton class, `fetch_core/robot_interface.py`, which has some hard-coded base and head tilting for the challenge.
-This also has code that can handle mapping from image pixels to a pose in the task space, in tandem with `fetch_core/gripper.py`.
+- For the Siemens challenge ([repository here][1]), we used a different skeleton class, `fetch_core/robot_interface.py`, which has some hard-coded base and head tilting for the challenge.

-See the `examples/` directory for additional usage and screenshots of the Fetch in action.
+TODOs:

+- Create a pose for the robot to go to based on camera image pixels (e.g., of a target object to grasp).
+We have draft code in `fetch_core/robot_interface.py` in tandem with `fetch_core/gripper.py`, but it is not working yet.
+The skeleton code defines poses with respect to the base link, which is easier to do but harder in practical situations.

 ## Troubleshooting